 You can go through the CFP process and the NERCOMP program committee will determine acceptance to the program.

-You can contact [email protected] to purchase a sponsored content session and will receive specific instructions about how to submit your session details.
+You can contact [email protected] to purchase an Industry Insights Session, and will receive specific instructions about how to submit your session details.
 Limited opportunities are available.

 Ready to get started?
 Just follow these simple steps:

 - Find out how to create an excellent proposal by reading this page and the helpful tips in the EDUCAUSE Presenter Concierge pages.

 - Develop a proposal in one of the program theme/focus areas.

 - Submit your proposal between October 30 and November 26.
 Submitters will be notified about decisions in mid-December.

 This year's conference will focus on fostering engagement both between institutions, faculty, students, and the wider community, and engagement between people and technology, as we seek to build stronger and more sustainable bridges for the future.
 We'll explore new ideas and strategies for collaboration, innovation, and building meaningful relationships that can help shape the future of higher education.

 These are more refined topics of interest or audience-specific issues which will help attendees navigate the conference sessions.

 The rapid pace of innovation in technology offers exciting opportunities for education professionals, but it also brings with it a corresponding need for flexible support services and delivery processes to keep up with the challenge of constant change.
 Whether your institution is evaluating and implementing new technologies and support practices or has successfully updated your IT service operation's technologies and procedures, this track invites you to share your strategies for providing effective and efficient IT support services and solutions to diverse and ever-changing faculty, students, and administrators with uniformly high expectations.
 Discussions about social good, including diversity, equity and inclusion, within the context of AV and IT service provision are highly encouraged.